 In a Right Said Fred song popular in the 90s come the lyrics, “I’m too sexy for my shirt, too sexy for my shirt, so sexy it hurts.”
 As the song goes along, the singer is too sexy for just about everything!

-For employers the question arises, can an employee be too sexy for his/her job?
+For employers the question arises, can an employee be too sexy for the job?
 In 2013, Ms. Dilek Edwards, a “beautiful blond massage therapist” claimed that her employer, a chiropractor, fired her because the chiropractor’s wife, a former Playboy Playmate, because Ms. Edwards was “too cute.”
-Apparently, the wife sent an email instructing Ms. Edwards to say away from her man.
+Apparently, the wife sent an email instructing Ms. Edwards to stay away from her man.
 Although there is no claim that the chiropractor and Ms. Edwards engaged in any hanky-panky, the next day Ms. Edwards received her walking papers.

 The wife’s defense appears to be that she is cuter than Ms. Edwards.
 The wife allegedly said, “No disrespect to anyone – but I’m a centerfold.”